Construction of the Lax pairs for the delay Lotka-Volterra and delay Toda lattice equations and their reductions to delay Painleve equations

 equations (\ref{dlyLVLaxM}) and (\ref{dlyLVLaxL2}) in the case of $n=0,1,\cdots,N-1$ can be expressed in the following form:

 where $\mathcal{M}(t)$ and $\mathcal{L}_{2}(t)$ are described by matrices.
-For example, they are defined as follows in the case of $\be=2$:
+For example, they are defined as follows in the case of $\beta=2$:

-Now, we construct conserved quantities by using the above Lax pair.
+Now, by using the above Lax pair, we construct conserved quantities as functions of $t$ under the $N$-periodic boundary condition in the spatial variable $n$.
 The compatibility condition of equations (\ref{dlyLVLaxMatrix1}) and (\ref{dlyLVLaxMatrix2}) is

 In the case of $\tau=0$, the function $\mathrm{Tr}\left(\mathcal{L}_{2}(m)^{k}\right)$ are conserved quantities.
-On the other hand, when $\tau\neq0$, equation (\ref{dlyLVMatrix_compa1}) cannot be used directly to construct conserved quantities because $\tau$ is contained in this equation.
-It is necessary to apply the delay-differential limit of equation (\ref{dlydisLVMatrix_compa2}) to eliminate $\tau$.
+On the other hand, when $\tau\neq0$, equation (\ref{dlyLVMatrix_compa1}) cannot be used directly to construct conserved quantities, because the delay $\tau$ is contained and the right side of the equation cannot be expressed in terms of commutators.
+It is necessary to apply the delay-differential limit to equation (\ref{dlydisLVMatrix_compa2}).

-To consider the delay-differential limit of (\ref{dlydisLVMatrix_compa2}), we impose $\al\geq1$ and define a new discrete linear operator
+To consider the delay-differential limit of (\ref{dlydisLVMatrix_compa2}), we impose $\alpha\geq1$ and define a new discrete linear operator

 This can be rewritten by

 where $\bar{\mathcal{M}}(m)$ is defined by